Lačni Franz: Formation and first releases (1979–1982)

 At the end of 1981, the band recorded their second studio album, Adijo pamet (Goodbye Mind).
 As on its predecessor, the drums where played by Likavec.
 The album was stylistically similar to their debut, bringing well-received tracks "Vaterpolist" ("Water Polo Player"), "Lent 1980." (named after Lent, the impoverished area of Maribor inhabited predominately by Romanis), and "Miss Evrope" ("Miss Europe").
-After the album recording, the group went on hiatus, as part of members were drafted to serve their mandatory army stins.
+After the album recording, the group went on a hiatus, as a part of members was drafted to serve their mandatory army stints.
 The album was released at the beginning of 1982, but was not promoted on live performances.
 Nevertheless, the band's debut led to Lačni Franz being polled in the annual poll organized by the music magazine Džuboks as the second on the list of the Bands of the Year 1981 (sharing the place with Riblja Čorba), Predin was polled the Composer of the Year and the Singer of the Year, and Rimele was polled the second on the list of the Best Guitarists of the Year.
 At the same time, they were awarded the Seven Secretaries of SKOJ Award by the League of Socialist Youth of Yugoslavia.